 Don’t Play the Comparison Game

-Often when our lives feel inadequate and out of control it’s because we’re comparing ourselves to others.
+When we’re feeling stuck our lives feel inadequate and out of control – often because we’re comparing ourselves to others.
 We subconsciously buy into the myth that if things are difficult or not working the way we want them to it’s because we’ve done something wrong.

 That thought makes us feel helpless.